Anawin Jujeen

-Anawin Jujeen (อนาวิน จูจีน, born March 13, 1987) is a Thai professional footballer who plays as a right back for Nongbua Pitchaya of the Thai League 2.
+Anawin Jujeen (อนาวิน จูจีน, born March 13, 1987) is a Thai professional footballer who plays as a right back for Chattrakan City of the Thai League 3.
 He was the runner-up of Pepsi World Challenge 2006 with Wisoot Bunpeng.

 He played for Krung Thai Bank F.C.in the 2008 AFC Champions League group stages.

 Club career

 Anawin played for Krung Thai Bank until the club changed to Bangkok Glass He was a regular starter for Bangkok Glass F.C., playing as an attacking midfielder or a right midfielder.

 In 2013, he moved to Buriram United for an undisclosed fee.
 Transfer fee believe around ฿ 2.5 to 5 million.
 He normally plays as a right back and sometimes as a right midfielder in Buriram United.

 Anawin played in the 2013 AFC Champions League.
 He was a starter for playing for Buriram in the 2013 AFC Champions League against Vegalta Sendai, FC Seoul.
 He came in as a substitute against Jiangsu Sainty and received a red card after getting two yellow cards in the game.
 After advancing to the knockout phase Anawin scored a header against Bunyodkor at Buriram.
 He came in as a substitute for the remaining games against Bunyodkor and Esteghlal.